-A Medieval Composer's Thoughts on Art & Pop Culture: "Popular" (?)
-Music from 14th
+A Medieval Composer's Thoughts on Pop Culture: "Popular" (?)
+Music from 14th Century Italy: Part III

 The Italian Trecento is an often overlooked period in Western Music history, marked as the transition between the artistic pinnacle of Medieval music with Guillaume de Machaut and the genesis of Renaissance music with the Burgundian School's adoption of the contenance angloise in the early 15th century.
 The Trecento, however, persists as a period essential to the cultural and social changes that Europe underwent during the early modern era.
 Not merely transitory, the Trecento, with its societal tribulations during the Black Death and Papal Schism, fostered a climate of pseudo-secularism that would ultimately spur the early developments of humanism.
 Without the burgeoning secular milieu of 14th century Europe, particularly in Italy, the following centuries of artistic, scientific, and civil revolution could have been significantly forestalled.